Va1ord/Code-Marathon-5-days/README.md

 The second project of the marathon has already been uploaded to CodePen.

   Third day - Slaider.
-I have now added some css lines to the projects.
+I have now added some CSS lines to the projects.
 The third project is done
 So, Day 3 is coming to an end.
 I have added some functions to slider.
 (1:05)
-I have now added a function that allows you to switch slides using buttons.
+I have now added a function that allows you to switch slides using buttons < >
-Chack new changes!
+Check new changes!

   Fourth day - Board.
-The fourth project is already on CodePen, but the day is not over yet => I have added a function that allows you to switch slides using buttons < >
+The fourth project is already on CodePen, but the day is not over yet =>

   Fifth day - Aim Traning.
 It's actually the Fourth day.